-In my collapse story, The Ponds, a mysterious lone trucker manages a large self-driving convoy of trucks, also known as a road train, delivering it's last important load before industrial civilisation falls apart, chaos ensues, and the spent nuclear fuel ponds erupt spewing their filth across the northern hemisphere.
+In my collapse story, The Ponds, a mysterious lone trucker manages a large self-driving convoy of trucks, also known as a road train, delivering it's last important load before industrial civilization falls apart, chaos ensues, and the spent nuclear fuel ponds erupt spewing their filth across the northern hemisphere.

 Set some time in the future, many containers are moved by air using large blimps over long distances and small intelligent anti-gravity units known as gravity well generators or GWGs at ports and depots.

 Although a science-fiction and fantasy story for entertainment purposes only, it's worth considering how transportation could evolve in the future more than simply switching out fuel systems or reducing the population.
-Population reduction would crash the global economy and instead of alleviating all of our problems to do with overconsumption, economies of scale would collapse, financing of infrastructure would become unreasonable, and the inflated cost of everything, including transportation, would make most activities unaffordable.
+Population reduction would crash the global economy and instead of alleviating all of our problems to do with over consumption, economies of scale would collapse, financing of infrastructure would become unreasonable, and the inflated cost of everything, including transportation, would make most activities unaffordable.